ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 "Describe which tool you plan to use and how.
 For example, you may decide to do the greatest part of your training on your laptop and just run some final larger runs on the cloud, or maybe do only hyperparameter tuning in the cloud.
 It is ok if your final approach will be different than what you describe here.
 The goal of this document is to give you a more concrete starting point.
 Keep in mind that it is good practice to do some cost management and planning in the cloud, so you can describe how you plan to do this, too (very shortly)."

-Our goal is to training with small batch sizes locally (also to test our training pipeline), but for the actual training (which are more intense) to use a Cloud Service.
-But we are not sure now, which cloud service to use.
-We will do also a cost and performance comparison before decide which cloud service to use.
-All DQA will be done locally on our pc.
+Our plan is to conduct initial training with small batch sizes locally, which will also help us test our training pipeline.
+However, for more intensive, large-scale training, we intend to use a Cloud Service.
+Currently, we are undecided on which cloud service to choose.
+We will conduct a comprehensive comparison of cost and performance before making a decision.
+All Data Quality Analysis (DQA) tasks will be performed locally on our personal computers.